jedisct1/minisign/src/manpage.md

 ## NOTES

-Signature files include an untrusted comment line that can be freely modified, even after signature creation.
+Signature files include an untrusted comment line that can be freely modified even after the signature is created.

-They also include a second comment line, that cannot be modified without the secret key.
+They also include a second comment line that cannot be modified without the secret key.

-Trusted comments can be used to add instructions or application-specific metadata (intended file name, timestamps, resource identifiers, version numbers to prevent downgrade attacks).
+Trusted comments can be used to add instructions or application-specific metadata such as the intended file name, timestamps, resource identifiers, or version numbers to prevent downgrade attacks.

+OpenBSD's `signify(1)` is conceptually similar to Minisign.
+Minisign creates signatures that can be verified by `signify`; however, signatures created by `signify` cannot be verified with Minisign because Minisign expects a trusted comment section to be present.
+Trusted comments are crucial for describing what has been signed, in addition to merely confirming that a signature exists.

 ## AUTHOR